Click the star to add/remove an item to/from your individual schedule.

 Paper long abstract

-This paper examines the shifting meanings and multiple connections between laments and forests in the context of Karelia and Finland from the early 20th century to the present day.
-In lament poetry, forests and trees appear as metaphors, as concrete material for a coffin or heating the bridal sauna, or, in the age of Eco-crisis, as the source of grief.
+This paper explores the meanings and multiple connections between laments and forests in Karelia and Finland from the early 20th century to the present, with a particular focus on contemporary interpretations.
+In lament poetry, forests and trees serve as metaphors, as tangible materials for constructing coffins or heating the bridal sauna, or, in the age of the Eco-Crisis, as the source of grief.
 On the other hand, several contemporary lamenters experience a forest as a suitable physical environment for lamentation, and even traditional Karelian burial grounds are often located in forests.
-In this case, the forest and its trees can be personified and placed among the listeners of the laments.
+In some instances, the forest and its trees are personified and positioned among the listeners—or witnesses—of the laments.

-Drawing on ecocriticism, posthumanism, and multidisciplinary new-spiritual research, I examine how these sociocultural shifts are reflected in the lament tradition, as well as what the forests in the lament tradition reveal about the cultural values of forests and their transformations.
+Drawing on ecocriticism, posthumanism, and multidisciplinary new-spiritual research, I investigate the connection between forests and the lament tradition and what it reveals about the cultural values of forests.

 Nature as subject and symbol: ecological perspectives in folk song traditions